Absheron Peninsula: Climate

 The Absheron Peninsula has a temperate semi-arid climate (Köppen climate classification: BSk) with warm and dry summers, cool and occasionally wet winters, and strong winds all year long.
 The peninsula is the most arid part of Azerbaijan (precipitation here is around or less than 200 mm a year).
 The majority of the light annual precipitation occurs in seasons other than summer, but none of these seasons are particularly wet.
 The natural vegetation of the Absheron Peninsula is dry steppe and semi-desert.
 Due to the semi-arid climate, local agriculture requires irrigation.

 Environmental issues

 Petrochemical and refining industries on the peninsula have had environmental impacts on the Caspian Sea shore and the sea itself.
+Local scientists consider the peninsula (including Baku and Sumqayit and the Caspian Sea) to be the ecologically most devastated area in the world.

 Economy

 Beginning in the 1870s, the Absheron Peninsula was the site of some of the world's earliest petroleum production.
 Much of the landscape remains scarred with rusting oil derricks.
-Despite serious problems with environmental damage and pollution, the Absheron is known for its flowers, horticulture, mulberries and figs. The northern coast has wide though less-than-pristine beaches which are popular local tourist attractions.

-Wealthy people have settled in the Absheron Peninsula, including Robert Nobel and Zeynalabdin Taghiyev.

-Natural resources

-There are natural resources such as oil, lime, sand and salt in the peninsula.
-The peninsula has famous lakes like Masazir, Khojahasan and Boyuk Shor.
-Several ancient oil wells of the world are located in the Absheron Peninsula.
-Azerbaijan is in the first place for the variety of mud volcanoes in Absheron.
-400 out of 800 mud volcanoes in the Asia (1100 in the world) are located within the Southern Caspian oil-gas basin as well as in the dry areas of Azerbaaijan and other islands in the water area of the Caspian Sea.

-Main roads

-The main highways of the country are in Baku and the Absheron Peninsula.
-These are the highways of Heydar Aliyev International Airport, Sea port, Baku Railway Station and others which connect the capital to other regions of the country.

-Major oil and gas pipelines go through here.
-Baku TRACECA (Transport Corridor Europe–the Caucasus–Asia) is the major point of the international traffic corridor.
-Within this project, Azerbaijan participates in the re-establishment of the historic Silk Road.